Visa Bulletin Predictions and Updates from Charles Oppenheim – Major Retrogression in EB-2 India; EB-3 ROW and China to Advance (October 1, 2014)

 Summary of Mr. Oppenheim’s Key Points

-EB-2 India will retrogress significantly in the December 2013 Visa Bulletin — going back to late 2004 or early 2005.
-EB-3 India will remain unchanged or retrogress slightly over the near term.
-EB-3 ROW will move forward significantly (by a year) in the near term (few months), with possible slowdown towards the middle of the fiscal year.
+EB-2 India will retrogress significantly in the November or December 2013 Visa Bulletin — going back to early 2005.
+EB-3 India will move very slowly in the near term but EB-3 ROW and China are expected to move forward significantly.

 General Visa Number Trends

-He also explained that the number of EB-3 to EB-2 porting cases is very significant and because the mechanics of the EB-3 to EB-2 porting system does not allow advance notification to the Department of State’s Visa Office.
+He also indicated that there is a significant number of EB-3 to EB-2 India porting cases and the mechanics of the EB-3 to EB-2 porting does not allow advance notification to the Department of State’s Visa Office.
 This causes a significant number of EB-3 to EB-2 porting cases to “appear” without advance warning to the Visa Office and, as a result, the Visa Office has to hold cutoff dates back to accommodate such porting case.
-As an example, Mr. Oppenheim cited that between October 1 and October 22nd his office noted that there were approximately 800 Indian nationals who ported from EB-3 to EB-3.
 Additionally, Mr. Oppenheim shared that in addition to EB-3 to EB-2 porting cases for Indian nationals, who are the majority of such cases, he sees an increasing number of EB-3 to EB-2 porting cases from nationals of other countries under the “Rest of World” (ROW) category.

 Unfortunately, today’s comments by Mr. Oppenheim do not bring much good news, especially for EB-2 India.
-Because of the significant number of EB-2 India filings early this year and because of the very high number of EB-3 to EB-2 porting cases, Mr. Oppenheim indicated that EB-2 India will retrogress significantly (to late 2004 or early 2005) in the upcoming Visa Bulletin and would be held back for a significant period of time, very likely until the summer of 2014.
+Because of the significant number of EB-2 India filings early this year and because of the very high number of EB-3 to EB-2 porting cases, Mr. Oppenheim indicated that EB-2 India will retrogress significantly (to early 2005) in either the upcoming November Visa Bulletin or in the following December Visa Bulletin.
+EB-2 India is then expected to remain at early 2005 for a significant time – no forward movement is expected until June 2015 or so.

 Mr. Oppenheim suggested that the EB-1 and EB-5 categories are relatively “popular” this year and expects more numbers to be used in these categories, compared to the past years.
-He cited EB-5 China category where the demand has been growing steadily (approximately 15% over the year before) and that a cutoff date for EB-5 China is possible later this fiscal year (possibly around June 2014).
-This high demand also means that there will be less “leftover” visa numbers available to allocate to other categories, such as EB-2 India and China which would further contribute to the slow EB-2 India and China forward movement.
+He cited EB-5, and specifically EB-5 China, category where demand has been growing steadily and where, for the first time ever, all EB-5 visa numbers have been used.
+This high demand also means that there will be less “leftover” visa numbers available to allocate to other categories, such as EB-2 India and China which would further contribute to the slow EB-2 India forward movement.